-- o Main Objective To generate long term capital growth from an actively managed portfolio of equity and equity related securities of predominantly small cap companies.
-However, it could move a portion of its assets towards fixed income securities if the fund manager becomes negative on the Indian equity markets.
-However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - o Investment pattern The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I Part II A. How will the Scheme allocate its assets? for more details.
+- Main Objective The investment objective of the Scheme is to generate long-term capital appreciation from a diversified portfolio of predominantly equity and equity related securities, in the Indian markets with higher focus on undervalued securities.
+The Scheme could also additionally invest in Foreign Securities in international markets.
+There is no assurance that the investment objective of the scheme will be achieved. - o Investment pattern The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Please refer Section I Part II A. How will the Scheme allocate its assets?